 By its very nature as an island, Lambay has a unique eco-system and microclimate that remains independent of the mainland.
 Visitors and guests are quick to note the proliferation of bees and butterflies of all shapes and colours, who thrive thanks to a lack of pollution, disturbance and an abundance of flora and natural habitat.

 The Barings are committed to protecting and maintaining this precious eco-system not only for the flora and fauna, but also as a place where sustainable living and sustainable practices are prevalent, reminding us to slow down and live in a responsible and healthy manner.

 From production through to waste, island life requires more thought to go into our behaviour when it comes to consumption.
-Starting on the production level, we practise organic farming on Lambay for the cattle and sheep - ensuring they have a natural free-range lifestyle and with minimum medical intervention unless strictly required.
+Starting on the production level, we practise organic farming on Lambay - ensuring our animals have a natural, free-range lifestyle and with minimum medical intervention unless strictly required.

 Island dwellers put in a food order once a week to come over on the boat, so planning and imagination is required to ensure there is minimal waste without then running out of food by the end of the week!
 Where time permits we make our own bread and we use home grown herbs in our cooking.

 Over the coming years we aim to get the walled vegetable garden back to a level where we can grow the majority of our own fresh produce, saving unnecessary packaging being brought over from the mainland.
 We already use much of the naturally growing ingredients in our cooking, with our top foodies and caterers Monica Wilde, The Edible Flower and Lottie Brook choosing to forage for what they need - be it herbs, garnishes, flowers and fruit; seaweeds, wild mussels and clams; or fresh wallaby meat for stews and mince!

 Another plan on the horizon will be to set up some bee hives and one day have our own Lambay honey.